RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ![kiali]({% image_path kiali-services.png %})

-Click on **productpage** service.
-You can, on this page, see the details of the service, such as metrics, traces, workloads, virtual services, destination rules and so on:
+Click on **productpage** service which will show you the details of the service, such as metrics, traces, workloads, virtual services, destination rules and more:

 ![kiali]({% image_path kiali-services-productpage.png %})